-Although campsites and some access tracks and trails are closed until Wednesday 30 November, there is still plenty to do and see.
+Although campsites and some access tracks and trails are closed until further notice, there is still plenty to do and see.
 But don’t forget the insect repellent!

 - Craggs Hut Walking Trail in Katarapko Campground is open and on high ground overlooking the floodplain.

 - Drive along Craggs Road to campsite 43 to see the expanse of water across the floodplain, which is teeming with bird life.
 Alternatively, drive along the Mallee Track and stop for a walk and a picnic.
 Keep your eyes out for kangaroos and emus.
 Please check the Katarapko Campground website first for any updates on road conditions.

 - Try your luck bird watching at Cooltong Conservation Park or Pooginook Conservation Park.
 You may even see a wombat at Pooginook.

 - Stay a few nights star gazing at Danggali Conservation Park.
 Take in the great expanse of the Wilderness Protected Area and during the day you can see the wildflowers in bloom.

 - Overlook Pike Floodplain from vantage points along Sturt Highway at Paringa.

 - Have a picnic at Boytie’s (Carparks) Lagoon, or one of the unflooded campsites, and throw in a fishing line while the children play in nature.
 Strictly no camping.

 Top 10 things to do in and around Murraylands parks